Yutman/Nexus-Trade/README.md

 This project is private and proprietary.

-For questions or issues, please contact the development team.
+For questions or issues, please contact the development team +254712017805.

-Much thanks to Adrian of JS Mastery for providing tools from which this was built on.
+Much thanks to Adrian of JS Mastery for providing tools and the tutorial from which this was built on.

 ---